McStroke: Production

 Seth MacFarlane did not participate in the post-production of the episode.

 The episode was written by Wellesley Wild, who has been with the show since its fourth season.
 It was directed by Brian Iles, who would direct the episode "Back to the Woods" later this season.
 Series regulars Peter Shin and James Purdun acted as supervising directors for the episode.

 This is one of the episodes of Family Guy that was released after the show's creator, Seth MacFarlane, joined the Writers Guild of America strike.
 MacFarlane participated in the writing process and did record the voices of the characters that he normally plays for the episode, but he did not approve or participate in any post-production done to the episode.

 In addition to the regular cast, actors Camille Guaty, Denis Martel, Ted McGinley and Ricardo Montalbán guest starred in the episode (Montalbán would one year later guest star in the episode "Moon Over Isla Island" on MacFarlane's other show, American Dad).
 Recurring voice actors Alex Breckenridge, Phil LaMarr, Ralph Garman, writer Mark Hentemann, writer Danny Smith, writer Alec Sulkin, Lisa Wilhoit and writer John Viener made minor appearances in the episode.

+The episode was to feature a gag during the sequence wherein Stewie seduces Connie D’Amico at “Anal Point” wherein two men explicitly named as Matt and Trey bicker in a neighboring car whilst the latter performs anal sex on the former, in response to the South Park episode Cartoon Wars, which lampooned the Family writing staff, though this was cut from the final episode.